gboehl/dynare/README.md

 You can check the platform of your current Homebrew installation by e.g. running `which brew` which should point to `/opt/homebrew/bin/brew` for `arm64` and to `/usr/local/bin/brew` for `x86_64` systems.
-In the steps below, we create a temporary environmental variable `BREWDIR` to ensure that the correct packages are used.
+In the steps below, we create a temporary environment variable `BREWDIR` to ensure that the correct packages are used.

 The following commands install all requirements and Dynare from source.
 They should be entered at the command prompt in Terminal.app.